 Too humid or dry air also irritates the nasal passages, eventually giving way to snoring.
 Similarly, smoking and drinking play a supporting role.

 4. Breathing Changes

 When pregnant, your diet and respiratory drive increase, and your breathing pattern change.
 These negative pressures also trigger snoring.

-Five Ways to Help You Stop Snoring during Pregnancy!
+Five Ways to Help You Prevent Snoring During Pregnancy!